 I got the job but it doesn’t matter.
 Not now.

-Returning home, I walked over there.
-The boys were on the porch, turning the worn pages of a weathered comic.
-Their backs against the railing.
+Returning home, I walked across the yard to their place.
+The boys were out on the porch, turning the well worn pages of a weathered comic.
+Their backs turned to me, against the railing.

 “What’s this one say?”
 Dixon asked, pointing to the page.

 “Says he doesn’t feel pain.
 He is pain.”
 Lincoln read, “says ‘I know it at a molecular level.’
 Pulls at his atoms and sings to him in an alphabet of fear.”